KitsapSolutions/Kitsap-Solutions/README.md

-# Kitsap-Solutions
+# Kitsap Solutions
-Current version of the website.
+Current version of the website in AngularJS.

+Pages are currently placeholders.